Rechercher dans ce blog

 800g strawberries

-1 scotch bonnet chilli, stems discarded
+1 scotch bonnet chilli

 5cm piece fresh ginger, peeled